Thematic relation: Conflicting terminologies

-express the surface position (in languages like English) or case (in languages like Latin) that a noun phrase bears in the sentence.
+These express the surface position (in languages like English) or case (in languages like Latin) that a noun phrase bears in the sentence.

 Thematic relations concern the nature of the relationship between the meaning of the verb and the meaning of the noun.
 Theta roles are about the number of arguments that a verb requires (which is a purely syntactic notion).
 Theta roles are syntactic relations that refers to the semantic thematic relations.

 For example, take the sentence "Reggie gave the kibble to Fergus on Friday."